-The Edwin Ginn Library is one of six libraries at Tufts, which work collaboratively to provide students with access to the print and digital resources they need.
+The Edwin Ginn Library (Ginn) is one of six libraries at Tufts.
+The libraries all work collaboratively to provide students with access to the print and digital resources.
+Our partnership with the other libraries enables us to provide even more access to databases, journals, books, and skill building opportunities.
 For information on Ginn and Tufts-wide library collections, policies, and services, please visit http://ginnlibrary.tufts.edu/.
-Students approaching graduation are encouraged to be particularly diligent in returning materials and paying any late fees on time, since unreturned books and unpaid fees can prevent students from walking at graduation.